Skip to contents

 5. GGIR is designed to be computationally efficient such as the option to store and re-use intermediate milestone data and the option to process multiple files in parallel on the same computer as discussed in Chapter 2.

-6. GGIR is designed to be accessible for new users without R or programming experience such as the fact that GGIR requires only one function call and comes with elaborate open-access documentation.
-Additionally, paid training courses are offered to maximize the opportunity for users to learn about GGIR and for us to learn from users.
+6. GGIR is designed to be accessible for new users without experience in R or programming.
+GGIR requires only one function call and comes with elaborate open-access documentation.
+Additionally, paid training courses are offered to maximise the opportunity for users to learn about GGIR and for us to learn from users.

 7. GGIR has had over a dozen code contributors.